bellons91/personal-tech-notes/azure/Azure Container/Azure Container Apps.md

 ---
-tags: az-204, az-900, azure, containers, azure-container-apps, docker, k8s
+tags:
+  - az-204
+  - az-900
+  - azure
+  - containers
+  - azure-container-apps
+  - docker
+  - k8s
+  - paas
 ---

-# Azure Container Apps

 Azure Container Apps enables you to run microservices and containerized applications on a serverless platform that runs on top of [[azure-kubernetes-service]].

-Azure Container Apps doesn't provide direct access to the underlying Kubernetes APIs.
+Azure Container Apps doesn't provide direct access to the underlying #Kubernetes APIs.
 If you require access to the [[Kubernetes]] APIs and control plane, you should use AKS.

 You don't have to manage containers manually.